 Take a tour to Islas Marietas

-The popular Isla Marietas, is one of the most unique natural rock formations in the water.
-Its so-called love beach is basically a beach below a crater that you can reach only by swimming.
-Also, the underwater world is just spectacular and still offering great views of the local marine fauna and corals.
+The popular Isla Marietas is one of the most unique natural rock formations in the water.
+Its so-called love beach is a beach below a crater that you can reach only by swimming.
+Also, the underwater world is just spectacular and still offers great views of the local marine fauna and corals.

-I have to say, though, this site has been too exploited, and in order to protect the delicate environment the authority have closed for a while.
+I have to say, though, that this site has been too exploited, and to protect the delicate environment the authorities have closed it for a while.
 Now that it’s open again they have raised the price and reduced the number of visitors per day.

-In order to visit, you must join an organized tour with an authorized company being a natural park and protected area.
+To visit, you must join an organized tour with an authorized company a natural park and protected area.
 The tour costs around 140 USD all worth it, and this is something that you cannot visit on your own.
 On the main road of San Pancho, you will find travel agents to buy the tour.
-Or you can prebook the tour.
+Or you can pre-book the tour.

 This tour is only available for certified divers.
 You will be exploring the underwater world around these unique rock formations and among a wealth of marine life, you will swim with dolphins, turtles, and manta rays.
 It’s an unforgettable experience.

-The tour departs from Sayulita, which you can reach with a taxi at only 10 minutes drive.
+The tour departs from Sayulita, which you can reach by taxi at only 10-minute drive.